SG1-a-team/opetusohjelma/README.md

 # opetusohjelma
-Schoolproject for OAMK's course web-project.
+Schoolproject for OAMK's web-project course.
 Aim was to build a website with index -page, information -page and as many quiz pages as there are group members.
 In our case, it means five different quiz pages.
 Quiz pages are created by following group members: <br>